It can be hard writing digital product SEO to generate sales for the first time.

 What should I write about?

-2. Optimize the editorial so that they click on your search listing when they see it, and
+2. Optimize the first description so that they click on your search listing when they see it, and…

 Firstly, spend 30 minutes working through these tips and create some notes for reference.
 Then create your sales text and imagery using these notes.
 Keep the text snappy and to-the-point.
 Use short paragraphs and helpful headings.
 And then, as we say at the end of this post, test it on a friend.